MatthiasWM/newt_dongle/hardware/README.md

 <img src="../resources/connector_file_corners.png" width="100%">

 The last image show a test fit in a MessagePad.
 The connector should fit snug, but not stuck.
 Did I mention to not bend any pins?
-Well, the top left pin in the photo broke off after being bent one too many times.
+Well, if you did, and you did bend them back too many times, they probably broke off by now.
+Throw away the connector and try again..

 #### Final Bend